phuein/Eidolon/README.md

 - __Fetch__ it to your computer.
 - Open a console in the top directory and run:
 - `npm install`
+- This will install BabylonJS, Monaco-Editor, and more.
+See __package.json__ for more modules and my ESLint rules.

 _Run it_
 - To have the server reload automatically after changes saved, with: